usiusi360/vuls_autoscan_for_zabbix/README.md

 * vuls_autoscan_for_zabbix.sh
 2. Vulnerability information (NVD / JVN / OVAL) update
 3. Vuls scan & report
-4. Result cooperation to Zabbix
+4. Result cooperation to Zabbix (The number of detected CVEID and the maximum value of the score of NVD are sent to zabbix.)
 5. Rotation of Vuls JSON file